James Spann

-James Max Spann Jr. (born June 6, 1956) is a television meteorologist, and podcast host based in Birmingham, Alabama.
-He currently works for WBMA-LD (ABC 33/40), Birmingham's ABC affiliate.
+James Max Spann Jr. (born June 6, 1956) is an American broadcast meteorologist and podcast host based in Birmingham, Alabama.
+He is the founder of The Alabama Weather Network, which provides statewide live weather coverage and regularly posts video weather updates during the early morning and afternoon, Monday through Friday.
+Spann also serves as the chief meteorologist for ABC 33/40 (WBMA-LD), the ABC-affiliated television station in Birmingham.
 Spann has worked in the field since 1978.
-He also hosts the podcast WeatherBrains, which he started in 2006.
+He also hosts the podcast WeatherBrains.

-Early life
+Early life and education

 Spann was born on June 6, 1956, in Huntsville, Alabama, to Max and Carolyn Spann (1932–2018).
 As a child, he and his family moved to Greenville in Butler County.
 His mother worked as a secretary at Greenville High School, while his father sold lumber.

 When Spann was seven his father left the family, leaving Carolyn to raise him.
 After Spann finished the fourth grade, he and his mother moved to Tuscaloosa, so that his mother could complete her education at the University of Alabama and become a schoolteacher.

+He graduated from Tuscaloosa High School in 1974 and enrolled at the University of Alabama to study electrical engineering.
+In 1975, he became a member of the Theta Tau professional engineering fraternity.
+Spann earned a certificate in broadcast meteorology from Mississippi State University in 1992.

 Career

 Spann began his broadcast career in Tuscaloosa in 1973 at WTBC radio.
 There, in high school, he worked the night shift, while former ABC 33/40 anchor Dave Baird worked mornings.
 Spann volunteered many hours following the 1974 Alabama tornadoes in Jasper.

 Channel 13 was sold to Times Mirror in 1980 and renamed WVTM-TV, and Spann was moved to sister station KDFW in Dallas in 1984.
 Spann left WBRC in 1996 to the newly formed ABC 33/40, which had merged WCFT with WJSU-TV in Anniston and a new low-power repeater in Birmingham (WBMA-LD), and had replaced WBRC as Birmingham's ABC affiliate.
 He has been at ABC 33/40 ever since.
-He is the host of WeatherBrains, a weekly weather podcast.
+Since its inception in 2006, he hosts the weekly weather podcast WeatherBrains.

 On April 27, 2011, Spann and fellow meteorologist Jason Simpson did over 12 hours of live coverage during the largest tornado outbreak in recorded history for both the morning squall line and afternoon supercells.
 On air, Spann stated that the day "would go down in state history and all you can do is pray for those people".

+On August 11, 2025, Spann founded the Alabama Weather Network, which provides live coverage for the entire state of Alabama, stating that the channel had "...been a long dream of mine."
+While Spann remains the chief meteorologist for ABC 33/40, he also appears on his new network and maintains a close partnership with ABC 33/40.